 Learn More: How Much Time Should You Spend in Each Stage of Sleep?

-The long-term sleep trends accessible on the WHOOP web app (app.whoop.com) give you the opportunity to unpack nighttime habits that either help or hurt your sleep efficiency.
-Here’s an example of one WHOOP athlete’s data:
+The sleep trends accessible on the WHOOP App give you the opportunity to unpack nighttime habits that either help or hurt your sleep efficiency.
+Now, you can also see your restorative sleep trends (your combined deep and slow wave sleep) over time for a closer look at how much you’re getting and when.

 Looking for patterns like this can help you build routines that maximize your WHOOP recovery and improve your heart rate variability, one of the key metrics for determining your body’s readiness to perform each day.